openfoodfacts/search-a-licious/frontend/README.md

 ## Credits

-This part of the project was bootstrap using [lit-element-starter-ts](https://github.com/lit/lit-element-starter-ts/).
+This part of the project was bootstrapped using [lit-element-starter-ts](https://github.com/lit/lit-element-starter-ts/).

 ## Widgets